WriteTech-Hub/writetech-doc-review/README.md

 - **Engagement**: Increase community participation and engagement.
 - **Resource Development**: Build a repository of high-quality, vetted documentation reviews.

----

-Here’s a draft for the **Participation Requirements** section, along with instructions on how to add a link to the website in the README file:

----

 ## ✅ **Participation Requirements**